 Using CLP with object storage#

 To compress logs from S3, follow the steps in the section below.
-For all other operations, you should be able to use CLP as described in the quick start guide.
+For all other operations, you should be able to use CLP as described in the clp-json quick-start guide.

 Compressing logs from S3#